metaclass-nl/tutorial-api-platform/README.md

 and go straight to [It's Ready!](https://api-platform.com/docs/distribution/#its-ready).
 Follow the instructions to test the api.

-Before you can test the admin or client interface you need to visit https://localhost:8443/ and make a security exception for the self-signed certificate, otherwise its XHR requests will be blocked.
-You may have to do this every time after you have closed the browser.

-To test the admin interface point your browser at https://localhost:444/.
-You may need to make an other security exception for the certificate of the admin interface.
+To test the admin interface point your browser at https://localhost/admin.

 Getting Started
 ---------------
-Normally you would start with checking out branch chapter1-api and point your browser to [the same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter1-api) to get a nicely rendered version of its readme.
+To start at the beginning check out branch chapter1-api and point your browser to [the same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter1-api) to get a nicely rendered version of its readme.
 When you are finished with the instructions you commit your changes and check out chapter1-react, select it in your browser as well, etc. Then follows chapter2-api, chapter2-react etc.
-Of course if you only want to do the api branches you can skip the react ones.
+If you only want to do the api branches you can skip the react ones.

 About the admin interface
 -------------------------